frappe/erpnext/erpnext/docs/user/manual/en/accounts/chart-of-accounts.md

 ### Balance Sheet Accounts

-The Balance Sheet has Application of Funds (/assets) and Sources of Funds (Liabilities) that signify the net-worth of your company at any given time.
+The Balance Sheet has Application of Funds (/assets) and Sources of Funds (Liabilities) that signify the net-worth of your organization at any given time.
 When you begin or end a financial period, all the Assets are equal to the Liabilities.

 > Accounting: If you are new to accounting, you might be wondering, how can Assets be equal to Liabilities?
-That would mean the company has nothing of its own.
+That would mean the organization has nothing of its own.
 Thats right.
-All the “investment” made in the company to buy assets (like land, furniture, machines) is made by the owners and is a liability to the company.
-If the company would want to shut down, it would need to sell all the assets and pay back all the liabilities (including profits) to the owners, leaving itself with nothing.
+All the “investment” made in the organization to buy assets (like land, furniture, machines) is made by the owners and is a liability to the organization.
+If the organization would want to shut down, it would need to sell all the assets and pay back all the liabilities (including profits) to the owners, leaving itself with nothing.

-All the accounts under this represent an asset owned by the company like "Bank Account", "Land and Property", "Furniture" or a liability (funds that the company owes to others) like "Owners funds", "Debt" etc.
+All the accounts under this represent an asset owned by the organization like "Bank Account", "Land and Property", "Furniture" or a liability (funds that the organization owes to others) like "Owners funds", "Debt" etc.

 Two special accounts to note here are Accounts Receivable (money you have to collect from your customers) and Accounts Payable (money you have to pay to